biocaddie/WG3-MetadataSpecifications/README.md

 The material in this repository is distributed under [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.

+## DATS Pre-print

+A preprint on "DATS: the data tag suite to enable discoverability of datasets" can be found at: [bioRxiv DOI: 10.1101/103143 ](https://doi.org/10.1101/103143 )

 ## Version 2.1 - [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.62024.svg)](http://dx.doi.org/10.5281/zenodo.62024)

 The document provides links to the different appendices files.